 2. Free Fitness Classes on the Esplanade

-Okay, so this free activity is not for everyone… but one of the things I missed most about travelling was having the money to afford a gym pass.
-Every day of the week there are free fitness classes on the Cairns esplanade waterfront, including Yoga, Boxing, Aqua Zumba in the Lagoon, Beach Volleyball, Pilates and Bouldering.
+Okay, so this free activity is not for everyone… but one of the things I missed most when travelling was having the money to afford a gym pass.
+Every day of the week there are free fitness classes on the Cairns esplanade waterfront.
+These include Yoga, Boxing, Aqua Zumba in the Lagoon, Beach Volleyball, Pilates and Bouldering.
 You can see the class timetables here.

 Just a short drive from Cairns, you will find the world’s tallest natural pyramid.
-The hike to the top of the mountain and back should take you around 4 to 6 hours depending on how long you take.
+The hike to the top of the mountain and back should take you around 4 to 6 hours.
 From the top you will be rewarded with 360 degree views of Cairns and the surrounding rainforest.

 Imagine a gigantic, inflatable, bouncy water park for adults in the middle of tropical Australia.
-Aqua Park is just a short drive from Cairns and you can buy a 50 minute session for just $15, or 2 X 50 minute sessions for $20 (as of July 2016).
+Aqua Park is just a short drive from Cairns and you can buy a 50 minute session for just $15, or 2 X 50 minute sessions for $20.
 Find out more here.

-Cairns Northern Beaches are absolute paradise – Palm Cove and Trinity Beach are my favourite.
-If you don’t fancy hiring a car then get the bus to Palm Cove, which is 45 minutes away, the bus costs $9.70 return (as of July 2016).
+Cairns Northern Beaches are absolute paradise – Palm Cove and Trinity Beach are my favourites.
+If you don’t fancy hiring a car then get the bus to Palm Cove, which is 45 minutes away.
+The bus takes about an hour.
 You can view the Sunbus timetable here.

 10. The Great Barrier Reef

-No visit to Australia is complete without a visit to the world famous and world heritage site of The Great Barrier Reef and Cairns is an excellent place to be to get on a boat and see it for yourself.
-But how on earth can a visit to The Great Barrier Reef out of Cairns be considered a free or cheap thing to do in Cairns?
-The first option depends on what your definition of cheap is, but you can book yourself on a day trip to The Great Barrier Reef from as little as 150AUD (that’s 113USD or 102 Euro as of 29th July ’15).
-However it is also possible to visit the spectacular Coral Reef for absolutely nothing.
-To do this requires a bit of cunning and / or a bit of luck but it is possible.
-Cairns, Australias backpackers Capital, has lots of bars catering to the backpacker market; this means heaps of nightly activities where for a temporary loss of your dignity you could find yourself the proud winner of a trip to The Great Barrier Reef on one of the many boats that departs Cairns on a daily basis.
-Alternatively you could become a “hostie” on one of those boats meaning that in exchange for a bit of work you could be out on the reef for free.
-Get a fun job on your working holiday and become a hostie!
-Or check out more jobs in Cairns here.
+No visit to Australia is complete without a visit to the stunning World Heritage Site of The Great Barrier Reef.
+Cairns is an excellent place to be to get on a boat and see it for yourself.
+But how on earth can a visit to The Great Barrier Reef out of Cairns be considered a cheap thing to do in Cairns never mind a free one?
+Of course it depends on what your definition of cheap is, but you can book yourself on a day trip to The Great Barrier Reef from as little as 109AUD.

+It is possible to visit the spectacular Coral Reef for absolutely nothing.
+To do this requires a bit of cunning and / or a bit of luck but it can be done.
+Cairns has lots of bars catering to the backpacker market.
+This means heaps of nightly activities where, for a temporary loss of your dignity, you could find yourself the proud winner of a trip to The Great Barrier Reef on one of the many boats that departs Cairns on a daily basis.
+Alternatively you could become a “hostie” meaning in exchange for some work you could be out on the reef for free.
+I can vouch for the fact that being a hostie is definitely a fun job.
+Or search for a job in Cairns here.

-For up to date information on special offers, discounts and loads of other things, you’ll find that the staff at your backpacker hostel will have a comprehensive list of everything you need to know about Cairns and the surrounding area.
+For up to date information on special offers, discounts and more, speak to the staff at your hostel.
+You’ll find that they’ll have a comprehensive list of everything you need to know about Cairns and the surrounding area.